Providing Emergency Eye Care Services in Wahpeton

 How Can An Eye Doctor Help?

-If the foreign body is easy to reach, it may be possible to remove it by simply rinsing your eye with water, or by wiping it away with a cotton wool bud or triangle of card.
+If the foreign body is easy to get to, it may be possible to remove it by simply rinsing your eye with water, or by wiping it away with a cotton wool bud or triangle of card.
 However, if this is unsuccessful, your eye doctor may try and remove the foreign body by lifting it out with the tip of a small metal instrument.

 The foreign body could be stuck underneath your upper eyelid, especially if you can feel something there, or you have scratches or grazes (abrasions) on the top half of the transparent outer layer of your eye (cornea).
 If this is the case, it may be necessary to gently turn your eyelid inside out in order to remove the foreign body.

 Whatever is happening with your eyes or if you suffer or even suspect that a foreign body has penetrated the outer eye layer better go without delay to the nearest treatment center.
-Doing nothing can lead to loss of vision, premature cataracts, and damage to the retina so do not take any chances, delay is dangerous.
+Doing nothing can lead to loss of vision, premature cataracts and damage to the retina so do not take any chances, delay is dangerous.

 Symptoms that require emergency service include, but are not limited to: